 Gen-X students participate in a variety of classroom and community experiences that focus on women and gender.
 These experiences draw on the ideals of service learning and combine volunteer efforts with academic study.
-Gen-X students also have individualized advising during the program.
+Gen-X students also have individualized advising during the program and have seats reserved in select Women's and Gender Studies courses so they can get to know one another.
 Finally, students in Gen-X classes will work together on course-related projects, form common study groups, and develop core friendships with other students who share their interests.

 Other major accomplishments for Gen-Xers include helping to organize and participating in the National Eating Disorders Association Walk in October, implementing the “Post-It Forward” project which included a campus-wide movement to encourage positive attitudes towards self, and organizing and leading a campus tour for 60 local high school girls that included a faculty/student roundtable, residence hall and classroom tour, step show, and a Q & A for girls and their parents.

 Peer liasons with twenty-five 5th grade girls from Charlotte Community School for Girls (CCSG).
-Gen-Xers completed a Venture Challenge Course with CCSG, raised $1,000 for the Susan G. Komen walk for breast cancer (which 55 girls/women participated in).
+Gen-Xers completed a Venture Challenge Course with CCSG and raised $1,000 for the Susan G. Komen walk for breast cancer (which 55 girls/women participated in).